Home Publications Experience

 Thao Le

-I am a PhD Candidate in Explainable AI (XAI) in the AI and Autonomy Lab, School of Computing and Information Systems, The University of Melbourne, under the supervision of Tim Miller, Liz Sonenberg and Ronal Singh.
+I am a PhD Candidate in Explainable AI (XAI) in the AI and Autonomy Lab, School of Computing and Information Systems, The University of Melbourne, under the supervision of Tim Miller (primary supervisor), Liz Sonenberg and Ronal Singh.
+My research interests include explainable AI, human-computer interaction, human-centered decision support and human-AI planning.

 Selected Publications

-[Arxiv 2024] Towards the new XAI: A Hypothesis-Driven Approach to Decision Support Using Evidence
+[ECAI 2024] Towards the New XAI: A Hypothesis-Driven Approach to Decision Support Using Evidence

 [Paper]

-Describing and evaluating an approach for hypothesis-driven XAI based on the Weight of Evidence (WoE) framework.
+Describe and evaluate an approach for hypothesis-driven XAI based on the Weight of Evidence (WoE) framework.

 Keywords: XAI, decision-making, hypothesis-driven, evidence, evaluative AI